InspectorCaracal/SillyTavern-ReMemory/README.md

 *All text- and number-entry fields can be reset to defaults by deleting the contents of the field.*

+### Memory Book
+*image TBA*

+From the character's card, click the Brain icon to choose an auxiliary world book that will act as the character's memory.
+Choosing the character in the pop-up for future memories will add entries to the book you define here.

+*NOTE: Auxiliary world books can be added from the globe icon in SillyTavern's normal character settings.
+Shift+click the globe to open the configuration panel.*

 ### General
 *image TBA*